A Simple Construction of Lefschetz Fibrations on Compact Stein Surfaces: Preliminaries

 A plane field $\xi$ on a 3-manifold $Y$ is called a contact structure if there exists a 1-form $\alpha$ on $Y$ such that $\xi = \ker(\alpha)$ and $\alpha \wedge d\alpha \neq 0$ at every point of $Y$.
 In this case, $\alpha$ is called a contact form, and the pair $(Y, \xi)$ is called a contact manifold.
-A Legendrian knot $L$ in $(Y, \xi)$ is a knot in $Y$ whose tangent vectors lie entirely within $\xi$.
-A Legendrian isotopy is a smooth isotopy of Legendrian knots, staying entirely within the class of Legendrian knots throughout the deformation.
+A Legendrian knot $L$ in $(Y, \xi)$ is a knot in $Y$ that is everywhere tangent to $\xi$.
+A Legendrian isotopy is a smooth isotopy of knots such that the knot is Legendrian at each stage of the isotopy.